aiccelerate/data-integration-suite/README.md

 (iii) paediatric service delivery and patient flow management.

-Therefore, there are three pilot mapping definitions for the SHCP toolset are provided in this repository.
-Similarly, mappings jobs and schemas consist of three pilots.
+Therefore, there are three pilot mapping definitions for the SHCP toolset in this repository.
+Similarly, mappings jobs and schemas are provided for the three pilots.
 The mapping definitions for the 3rd pilot are divided into multiple phases.
-Data Integration Suite uses toFhir to generate the FHIR resources based on the mapping definitions.
+Data Integration Suite uses toFHIR to generate the FHIR resources based on the mapping definitions.
-You can get more information how mappings and mapping jobs are defined in the [toFhir](https://github.com/srdc/tofhir).
+You can get more information about how mappings and mapping jobs are defined from [toFHIR](https://github.com/srdc/tofhir).